mohanakrishna12/rokuality-java/README.md

     // Indicates we want a Roku test session capabilities.addCapability("Platform", "Roku");

-    // App ocation (path or url to a sideloadable zip) capabilities.addCapability("AppPackage", "/path/or/url/to/your/sideloadable/app.zip");
+    // App location (path or url to a sideloadable zip) capabilities.addCapability("AppPackage", "/path/or/url/to/your/sideloadable/app.zip");

     // Your Roku device ip address